Mrs Liddesdale - my boss, called me into her office.

 "But did you go to that event?
 At the bowls club?"

-"Did you read my blog?"
+read my blog?"

 "Yes.
 I mean, some people here do, and for that reason, I need to know if what you were really out drinking on Friday afternoon after you'd called in sick."